 I teach graduate courses in the Department of Urban & Regional Planning at CU Denver, including Planning for Natural Hazards and Climate Change (URPL 6645), International Development Planning (URPL 6650), and Urban Sustainability (URPL 5040).* I am happy to share my syllabi for any of these classes, just contact me.

-Community and professional engagement is an important part of my pedagogy.
-In the classroom, I have partnered with communities like the Town of Lyons or organizations like Save the Hills to help ground graduate education in the challenges of everyday practice.
+Community and professional engagement is another important part of my pedagogy.
+In the classroom, I have partnered with communities like the Town of Lyons or organizations like Save the Hills to ground graduate education in the challenges of everyday practice.
 Outside the classroom, I mentor students interested in planning for natural hazards, climate change, community resilience, and international development.

 I also work with the National Disaster Preparedness Training Center to develop and deliver classes on all-hazards approaches to planning and emergency management.
 I teach several NDPTC courses including Community Resilience (AWR-228), Community Planning for Disaster Recovery (AWR-356) and Social Media for Natural Disaster Response and Recovery (PER-304).
 If you are interested in hosting one of these free, day-long trainings, please contact me.